hello-hyh/Go-Extension/README.md

 ```
 - **Now don't open you ss connection, or else there could be mistakes.**
 - Open you vscode and new create go file then update golang extension.
-- wait a few minutes and finsih.
+- wait a few minutes and finish.

 ## Other
 - If you don't want long time connection vps in vscode, you can select Proxification Rules then vscode rule of action modified to **Direct**.